MKafrawy/Data-BI-Vocab/Tech_Vocabulary_Data_Analytics_Engineering_BI.markdown

 # Tech Vocabulary for Data Analytics, Engineering, and BI

-## These is most frequent verbs, words and concepts in Data Field.
+## These are the most frequent verbs, words, and concepts in the Data Field.